ivanchenoweth/laravel-sail-mongo-poc1/README.md

 * You could disabled debug mode in the .env file.
 * You could edit and backup the .env file.
 * Migration has to be run inside of the container
-* The running container are the ones are in the docker-compose-yml
+* The running container are the ones are in the docker-compose-yml (It includes: mysql, redis, meilisearch, mailpit, selenium)
 * You could stop the contaner with ./vendor/bin/sail down